 The March 11, 2018 trip is limited to 6 participants.
 A minimum of 3 will be required to proceed with the trip.
 This field trip offers new birders and birders with limited Central American birding experience a great introduction into birding the tropics.

-Day 2: 3/12/2018: We will take a boat trip on the Crooked Tree Lagoon and up Spanish Creek seeking the Great Black Hawk, Belted, Pygmy and Green Kingfisher, many wading bird species, and we’ll look for the Wood Rail and the Jabiru.
-We may find sandpipers staging for their migration north – White-rump Sandpiper is possible as is Semipalmated Sandpiper.
-On our return we will walk local trails where we may see two species of Woodcreeper, Orchard and Yellow-tailed Oriole and Great Kiskadee, and Boat-billed Flycatcher.
+Day 2: 3/12/2018: We will take a boat trip on the Crooked Tree Lagoon and up Spanish Creek seeking the Great Black Hawk, Belted, Pygmy and Green Kingfishers, many wading bird species, and we’ll look for the Wood Rail and the Jabiru.
+We may find sandpipers staging for their migration north.
+White-rump Sandpiper is possible as is Semipalmated Sandpiper.
+On our return we will walk local trails where we may see two species of Woodcreeper, Orchard and Yellow-tailed Oriole, Great Kiskadee, and Boat-billed Flycatcher.
 Late morning we’ll bird Woodcreeper Woods, and in the afternoon we will walk the Savannah Pine habitat looking for Crane Hawk plus Yellow-headed and Yellow-lored Parrots and Olive-throated Parakeets.